negiyas/chainer/README.md

 It also supports CUDA/cuDNN using [CuPy](https://github.com/cupy/cupy) for high performance training and inference.
 For more details of Chainer, see the documents and resources listed above and join the community in Forum, Slack, and Twitter.

+## Optimization for POWER machines

+The following optimizations for POWER machines are supported.

+- Auto Workspace<br>
+Allocate larger workspace memory by managing and estimating the GPU memory, and choose faster cuDNN algorithms by utilizing the GPU memory.
+- Out-of-Core<br>
+Introduce swap-in/swap-out mechanism to support network models those cannot fit into phisical GPU memory.

+To run example sh scripts to use these optimizations.

+``
+$ cd examples/imagenet
+$ ./bench-AUTOWS.sh
+$ ./bench-OOC.sh
+``

 ## Stable version

 The stable version of current Chainer is separated in here: [v4](https://github.com/chainer/chainer/tree/v4).